A Digital Nomad Guide to Florence

 Another neighbourhood located outside of the central area of Florence, Campo di Marte is the perfect place for sports enthusiasts to base themselves.
 It is home to the Artemio Franchi, where the Fiorentina football team is based, so you’ll be well located to attend any of the regular matches that take place here.
 And, with the Costoli lido just a stone’s throw away, it’s also a great place to soak up the sunshine and cool off in the summer.
 If you’re a fan of concerts and events, Nelson Mandela, also in Campo di Marte, hosts a packed calendar in normal years.

-How to find an Apartment in Florence
+Find an Apartment in Florence

 Finding accommodation for your move to Florence – or anywhere else in Italy, for that matter – can prove challenging, because many of the available properties are not listed online.
 This means you’ll need to do a little digging and investigating in order to find your perfect place, but don’t worry – there are some tried and tested ways that will make your quest a little easier.